giocoal/cluster-analysis-on-monte-carlo-simulations-of-water-adsorption-on-NaCl-atmospheric-particulate/README.md

+### Code for the Paper:
+## *"Theoretical Investigation of Inorganic Particulate Matter: The Case of Water Adsorption on a NaCl Particle Model Studied Using Grand Canonical Monte Carlo Simulations"*

-### Repository of the paper:
+### and the Bachelor's Thesis:
-## Monte Carlo simulations in the grand canonical ensemble of the water adsorption process on a surface model of NaCl atmospheric particulate

-### Research Traineeship - BSc in Chemical Science and Technology [L-27] @ UNIMIB:
-## Cluster Analysis of Molecular Simulation Results of the Water Adsorption Process on Atmospheric Particulate Models.
+## *"Cluster Analysis on the Results of Molecular Simulation of the Water Adsorption Process on Atmospheric Particulate Models."*
+### Research Traineeship - BSc in Chemical Science and Technology [L-27] - University of Milano-Bicocca.

 [![Contributors][contributors-shield]][contributors-url]